openknowledge/kafka-api-showcase/kafka-reactive-messaging/README.md

 To send messages to an outgoing channel a `org.reactivestreams.Publisher` can be used.
 Therefore a **non-argument** method annotated with the annotation `@Outgoing("<channel-name>")` has to be provided.

-While generating a continuously stream of messages with a `io.reactivex.rxjava3.core.Flowable`, send a single message seams to become a bigger problem.
-Having a method providing a stream without any argument allowed, it isn't possible to pass custom messages to the reactive stream, isn't it?
+While generating a continuous stream of messages with a `io.reactivex.rxjava3.core.Flowable`, sending a single message seams to become a bigger problem.
+You cannot pass an argument to a method providing a stream without any argument allowed.
 Even if combining imperative programming and reactive seams to be tricky, there are solutions available.
 RxJava provides a `io.reactivex.rxjava3.core.FlowableEmitter` which enables to add single messages to a reactive stream.

 For further information about _reactive streams_ and _RxJava_ please check the corresponding [documentation](https://github.com/ReactiveX/RxJava).